Groups of state machine operators

 exit: y = 3

-Code in a state without operator groups is executed both when the state is activated and at each step while the state remains active.
-Thus, it combines the actions characteristic of the entry and during sections, but does not include the logic associated with deactivating the state (as the exit section does).
+The code in the state without operator groups is executed both when the state is activated and at each step while the state remains active.
+Thus, it combines the actions typical for the entry and during sections, but does not include logic related to deactivating the state (as the exit section does).

 |

-is used to define the actions that are performed when a state is entered.
-The actions specified in entry
+entry' is used to define the actions that are performed when entering the state.
+The actions specified in the `entry

 are performed each time the state becomes active.

-- used to define the actions that are performed at each step of the model calculation step (except the first step) if the state is active.
+'during` — is used to determine the actions that are performed at each stage of the model calculation step (except the first one) if the state is active.
 The actions specified in during

 are performed while the state is active.

-- used to define the actions that are performed when a state is exited.
-These actions are performed once when the state becomes inactive, and occur after all the actions of the transitions that initiated the exit from that state have completed.
-After exiting a state, the during
+exit' is used to determine the actions that are performed when exiting the state.
+These actions are performed once when the state becomes inactive, and occur after all the actions of the transitions that initiated the exit from this state are completed.
+After exiting the state, the `during

-operators are no longer executed because the state is no longer active.
-For example, there is the following finite automaton:
+statements are no longer executed because the state is no longer active.
+For example, there is the following finite state machine:

-Here, the finite automaton will activate the state "A" in the first step and perform the actions in the following order in the second step:
+Here, the state machine activates state "A" in the first step, and in the second it performs the actions in the following order:

 y2 = 2